WillNye/cloudumi/README.md

 * TODO: start all containers and py-binaries for projects

 ### Local environment
 * Visual Studio Code (and pretty much any other IDE): we ship .vscode config files for VSC specifically to run targets.
 For other IDEs, ensure that your PYTHONPATH is set to the root of the mono repo; this "should" just work.
+For VSCODE, just make sure you have the bazel plugin (and relevant plugin for your choice of IDE: https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel)
 * For command line development: set your PYTHONPATH to the root of the monorepo - `PYTHONPATH=~/dev/noq/cloudumi python ...`
 * For convenience we also include `py_venv` targets - you can run them thusly `bazelisk run //:lib-venv <target venv dir>` (for instance, use `bazelisk query //:all` to find all the `-venv` targets)
   * The venv targets will require an output venv that points to the path of the desired venv to store all internal and external deps in